ShishirPatil/gorilla/goex/README.md

 ```

 Mkcert creates a local certificate authority, enabling Gorilla to establish secure communication for OAuth2 token exchange between localhost and interacting services.
 The command may prompt the user to pass in their password.

+**4.)** Install [**Docker**](https://docs.docker.com/engine/install/).
+Docker is necessary for Goex to execute LLM-generated code in a sandboxed environment.
+Executions via the CLI will not be successful without Docker running locally.

 ## CLI Usage